SMEG Fridges Review

 Fridges are a basic necessity, but SMEG Fridges are anything but basic.
 Offered in modern, retro, and fun styles, the brand’s refrigerators incorporate classy detailing, smart features, and inclusive storage options.

-We’ll be covering a few different styles of its bestsellers below, let’s begin with an ultra-polished one, the Portofino.
+I’ll be covering a few different styles of its bestsellers below, let’s begin with an ultra-polished one, the Portofino.

-SMEG Refrigerator Portofino Review
+SMEG Refrigerator Portofino

 Sleek and thin, the Refrigerator Portofino stands at 76” high.
 In an anthracite color, this alluring fridge shows off clean lines and eye-catching silver contrasts.